Sustainability

 CO2 emissions

-As already discussed, the delayed legal acceptance and handover procedure has so far prevented us from monitoring and recording classical key figures to Scope 1 in the new buildings.
-We hope to be able to begin doing so in 2024, so that we will have the first valid data foundation in 2025.
+As previously mentioned, the delayed legal, or rather technical, acceptance and handover procedure meant that were only recently able to begin monitoring and measuring classical key figures to Scope 1 in the new buildings.
+We hope that this will provide us with a more valid data foundation in 2025.
 The situation here is different for the Scope 2 and Scope 3 emissions, as we were able to generate figures for these for the first time.
-However, we will only find out what they ultimately mean when the first comparisons can take place in 2025.
+However, we will only find out what they ultimately mean when the first comparisons can take place in 2025/26.

 Collecting data on the CO2 emissions that result from audience members travelling to and from concerts provided an interesting learning curve.
 As became apparent, the workload involved in collecting the data was substantial, the figures were reasonably valid, but the findings were sobering: we were able to make little to no difference to travel behaviour excepting through the underutilised, and for us expensive, offer of travelling to concerts by train for free.
+Moreover, it emerged that most journeys were taken with the new Deutschlandticket travel pass.
 The team consequently decided to carry out no further data collection in this area for the time being.

-We substantiate our commitment to protecting our environment by means of qualitative and quantitative objectives, or rather environmental guidelines, which we implement within our certified environmental management system pursuant to ISO 14001.
-These are directly connected to the UN Sustainable Development Goals ratified in the 2030 Agenda.
-(SDG 11: Sustainable Cities and Communities, SDG 13: Climate Action, SDG 16: Peace, Justice and Strong Institutions)
+We substantiate our further commitment to protecting our environment by means of qualitative and quantitative objectives, or rather environmental guidelines, which we implement within our certified environmental management system pursuant to the requirements of ISO 14001:2015.
+These are directly connected to the UN Sustainable Development Goals ratified in the 2030 Agenda (Sustainable Cities and Communities, Climate Action, Life on Land).

 7.6 Stakeholder involvement